Torikun9971/Item-Protection-Enchantments/README.md

 ## Features

-A mod that adds enchantments to protect items.
+This mod adds various enchantments that protect items.

 ## Support